No One’s Perfect

 Stop being so hard on yourself.
 Learn how assessing your strengths and weaknesses, and redefining success can help manage self-consciousness about adult ADHD.

-When attention deficit hyperactivity disorder (ADHD) wreaks havoc in adults’ lives, many try to regain control by being perfect.
+When attention deficit disorder (ADHD or ADD) wreaks havoc in adults’ lives, many try to regain control by being perfect.
 They organize and redo projects or have trouble letting go of small details until they are, well, just right.
 While these tendencies toward perfectionism may help you cope with small tasks — organizing the cans in the pantry, say — it often complicates their lives and causes you to be self-critical.

 Joyce, 39, mother of two children, has ADHD and depression.
 Her ADHD drives her from one project to the next.
 She has to do everything perfectly or she feels she’s failed, causing her additional suffering.

 Pam, on the other hand, has accepted the fact that her ADHD allows her to focus only on tasks that her quirky brain finds exciting.
 She decorates her rooms with colorful boxes to contain the clutter she finds difficult to tolerate, and plays music to help her get through doing the dishes.
 She has learned to set realistic goals depending on how much time or interest she has in tackling a task.

 While a touch of perfectionism in adults with ADHD may help them create better “to do” lists and develop a color-coded system for storing their sheets, overdoing it can cause them to suffer needlessly.
 How can you break an addiction to perfection?
 Here are some strategies that have helped Joyce and others.